cavemanloverboy/const-crypto/README.md

 # `const-crypto`

 A `#[no_std]` library for `const` sha2/sha3 hashing, ed25519 off-curve point evaluation, and bs58 decoding/encoding with minimal dependencies.
+Note: This crate uses the `const_intrinsic_copy` feature which isn't stable yet, meaning rust nightly is required.

 ## Features